unixbigot/Scrub-Clipboard/README.md

 # Why can't I do it with applescript instead of shell script

 I don't know, the apple script below SHOULD work but does not.
-Send a PR if you get it working.it
+Send a PR if you get it working.

 ```
 on run {input, parameters}